vanshsethi23/TasveerConnect_HackEDCode2.0/README.md

 ### Note: We are in the process of building the backend for this project.
 Will update the project (with the backend linked) soon!!

 *This project was developed during HackEDCode 2.0 at Elysian 2.0, the annual DesTech Fest of GGSIPU EDC.*
+*Sorry for uploading the files at random!!
+I had to do this to host the site using GitHub Pages otherwise it was throwing an error.*